mrkwolfe0-crypto/Portfolio/README.md

 - How CSS custom properties create constant reusables
 - How JS cn be deployed to dynamically generate content
 - How APIs can provide external data to a webpage.

+Upon completion of another reactive portfolio and remembering about the glass panel I had to program on the Login and Registration page handled by what I know now is a state manager, I wanted to incorporate some elements like the gradient span and the state manager with the aero glass effect.